-All of the areas we use present different opportunities for learning.
-From classrooms to the Nursery garden, from Cyril’s Wood (Forest School) to the swimming pool, from the playground to the wider College grounds, we take every advantage to use our learning environment fully.
-Staff work with and observe children in their play throughout the day.
-They make notes on their interests and stage of development then together we plan activities or organise resources to extent them or add further variety.
+Every area of our facility offers unique learning experiences.
+From classrooms to the Nursery garden, from Cyril’s Wood (our Forest School) to the swimming pool, and from the playground to the extensive College grounds, we exploit our learning environment to the fullest.
+Our staff closely observe and engage with children throughout the day, noting their interests and development stages to plan enriching activities or organise resources that further stimulate them.

 Weekly activities include:

 - Dance sessions with a specialist teacherForest School sessions led by a trained leader